SHERISHIVAJI/SHERISHIVAJI/README.md

 ### 🧑‍🎓 About Me

-I'm a recent graduate in **Computer Science Engineering** from **Avanthi Institute of Engineering and Technology (JNTUH)** with a CGPA of **8.11**.
+I'm a graduating student in **Computer Science Engineering** stream from **Avanthi Institute of Engineering and Technology (JNTUH)** with a CGPA of **8.11**.
 I'm passionate about building scalable software solutions and enjoy solving real-world problems using technology.

 - 🔭 Currently open to Software Developer roles
 - 💬 Ask me about `Java`, `C`, `C++`, `Web Dev`, or anything tech!